Sollace/Extra-Emoticons/README.md

 To get started simply install the core script with the link below, and then select any content packs you'd like to include from the sections after.
 Just make sure that the packs are executed after the main script otherwise they may not work.

+# Picker

+Need a convenient picker to paste emoticons from here into other sites?
+[I've got you covered](https://sollace.github.io/emoticons/)

 # Emoji Packs

 ## iloveportalz0r's pony emojis